petercegoh/hungryhub-api/README.md

 api_key: "your-api-key"
 ```

+Add or change the api_key in the yaml file.
 When testing with Postman, select Auth Type: "API Key" and set the key to "X-API-KEY"

 ## API Requests and Responses